 Mention and Awario are around $20USD a month.
 That’s pretty low for peace of mind knowing you’re seeing so much content you otherwise would have missed.
-Alternatively, you could use Social Mention, which is free.
-The benefit of Mention and Awario over Social Mention is that they can save filtered searches.
-Social Mention has to have your search terms entered each time.
-It might not be a big deal at first, but over time, you will probably get over it as your search terms become more elaborate and detailed.
 I recommend social monitoring tools over RSS readers because RSS readers only pull in articles, whereas Awario and Mention bring in social media posts and articles in the same tool.
 Some publishers will use a different photo on social media than they will in the article. so its important you capture both if you really want to monitor the use of your work.
 To search, you could either use your name to find who is using your photos and thank them for crediting you or you could perform searches on gigs you recently covered in case anything was lifted from content recently published

 Step 4 – Contact the infringing publisher